-The study showed that most patients with severe Covid-19 had electrolyte abnormalities at the time of admission into the intensive care unit.
-Abnormalities were found in 90% of the ICU admitted Covid-19 patients while 70% of them had more than two electrolytes imbalances.
+The study showed that most patients with severe Covid-19 had electrolyte abnormalities at admission into the intensive care unit.
+Abnormalities were found in 90% of the ICU admitted Covid-19 patients, while 70% had more than two electrolyte imbalances.
 Hyponatremia, hypermagnesemia, and Hypocalcemia were the most common electrolytic abnormalities encountered in this study.
-The electrolyte imbalances are strongly linked with poor clinical outcomes and factors such as the requirement of life support, prolonged ICU stays, and increase risk of mortality.
+The electrolyte imbalances are strongly linked with poor clinical outcomes and factors such as life support requirement, prolonged ICU stays, and increased risk of mortality.